-This is a sudden illness, injury or condition that:
+means a sudden illness, injury or condition that:

-- Is severe enough to require prompt medical attention to avoid serious health problems, - Includes a condition that could cause a person severe pain that cannot be managed without urgent care or treatment. - Does not require the level of care provided in a Hospital emergency room, and - Requires immediate outpatient medical care that cannot be postponed until the person's physician becomes reason.
+- is severe enough to require prompt medical attention to avoid serious health problems, - includes a condition that could cause a person severe pain that cannot be managed without urgent care or treatment. - does not require the level of care provided in a Hospital emergency room, and - requires immediate outpatient medical care that cannot be postponed until the person's Physician becomes reason.